Russia says goodbye to a car and an era

 TOUGH TIMES

-Times are tough for Russian carmakers even though Frances's Renault (RENA.PA) and Japan's Nissan (7201.T) will take control of AvtoVAZ under a deal with state company Russian Technologies.
+Times are tough for Russian carmakers even though Frances's Renault and Japan's Nissan will take control of AvtoVAZ under a deal with state company Russian Technologies.

 Lada sales fell 15 percent year on year in the last quarter and AvtoVAZ is recalling nearly 100,000 new Ladas because of technical faults, including 70,000 Lada Kalinas, a model Putin promoted by driving it 2,000 km across Siberia in 2010.